nredona/hello-world/README.md

 Hola, people!

-I like to code. and saving the world, in a cool as a penguin kind of way.
+I'm schoolgirl distinguished, and cool as a penguin.
+I like coding. and saving the world.